retrosnob/retrosnob.github.io/pythonbook.md

-# Download Python
+# Getting started with Python
+## Downloading Thonny
-I recommend that you use Thonny as your Python editor, It can be downloaded from http://thonny.org.
+I recommend that you use Thonny as your Python editor because it has the Python interpreter built in.
+It can be downloaded from https://thonny.org and it perfectly good for GCSE and A-Level.
+## The Thonny interface
+When you open Thonny you will see two panes.
+The upper pane is a text editor that allows you to edit Python files.
+Write whole programs in here and press the green

 ![Thonny user interface](http://retrosnob.github.io/PythonBook_ThonnyUI.png)